 Students will use concrete, numerical, algorithmic, and graphical tools to explore topics that include basic concepts of real numbers, algebraic thinking, functions, linear equation/functions, inequalities, quadratic expressions, polynomials, radicals, nonlinear functions, data analysis, graphing, and applications.

 Art - Students study the elements of art and types of techniques, along with an overview of art history throughout the middle school years.
-6thgraders are required to take Art one semester.
-7th and 8th graders may choose art as an elective one semester.
+6th graders are required to take Art one semester.
+7th and 8th graders may choose Art as an elective for one year.